 \section{Abstract}

-Learning from demonstration (LfD) is a proven technique to teach robots new skills.
-Data quality and quantity play a critical role in LfD trained model performance.
-In this paper we analyze the effect of enhancing an existing teleoperation data collection system with real-time haptic feedback; we observe improvements in the collected data throughput and its quality for model training.
-Our experiment testbed was a mobile manipulator robot that opened doors with latch handles.
-Evaluation of teleoperated data collection on eight real world conference room doors found that adding the haptic feedback improved the data throughput by 6\%.
+Learning from demonstration is a proven technique to teach robots new skills.
+Data quality and quantity play a critical role in the performance of models trained using data collected from human demonstrations.
+In this paper we enhance an existing teleoperation data collection system with real-time haptic feedback to the human demonstrators; we observe improvements in the collected data throughput and in the performance of autonomous policies using models trained with the data.
+Our experimental testbed was a mobile manipulator robot that opened doors with latch handles.
+Evaluation of teleoperated data collection on eight real conference room doors found that adding haptic feedback improved data throughput by 6\%.
 We additionally used the collected data to train six image-based deep imitation learning models, three with haptic feedback and three without it.
 These models were used to implement autonomous door-opening with the same type of robot used during data collection.
-Our results show that a policy from a behavior cloning model trained with haptic data performed on average 11\% better than its counterpart with no haptic feedback data, indicating that haptic feedback resulted in collection of a higher quality dataset.
+A policy from a imitation learning model trained with data collected while the human demonstrators received haptic feedback performed on average 11\% better than its counterpart trained with data collected without haptic feedback, indicating that haptic feedback provided during data collection resulted in improved autonomous policies.